 This Policy was initially approved by the Board of Directors on 16 December 2008 as the Equality and Reconciliation Policy.
 Subsequently, as a result of the Company's pioneer spirit and the process of ongoing review of the Governance and Sustainability System, it approved a Diversity and Inclusion Policy.
-On 19 April 2021, the Company's Board of Directors approved the consolidation of the Diversity and Inclusion Policy and the Equal Opportunity and Reconciliation Policy, creating this single policy.
+On 19 April 2021, the Company's Board of Directors approved the consolidation of the Diversity and Inclusion Policy, creating this single policy.